Family | Culture | Encouragement

 However, everyone has to eat, right?
 So, what better way to connect with your children than to share and to have fun with them in the kitchen?
 It is all about involving, sharing, spending quality time and opening up communication with your children through involving them in the kitchen.

 Your culture is about your language, your food, your birth name, your tribe, your sense of identity, your religion and your mannerism.
 It gives you your heritage: the basis of your identity, the foundation of WHO you are, your VALUES and WHAT you stand for.

 Everyone has his or her own culture and traditions, and by sharing your favourite childhood dishes/cultural dishes together with your family and friends around your long table, you are actually sharing your culture and your heritage with them!

 Why is it important?

 The experience gives your child a chance to better understand who you are…..your childhood, the food that you used to love, your family traditions etc. It is very refreshing!
 It is also a chance to reconnect to your family and friends back home in your birth country.

 Health and Well Being

 Traditional foods (which shaped our traditions and culture) are wholesome homemade dishes, created from the freshest, naturally grown nourishing whole ingredients.
 They are thoughtfully prepared by our ancestors, and the dishes have sustained them for generations, and are being passed down for us to enjoy.
 Through this we can nourish our future generations.

-I understand that cooking traditional dishes from scratch is not feasible for most working families, as it takes a long time to prepare and cook.
-However the vast ready-made ingredients available right now, means that you can enjoy your traditional / cultural dishes in just a few minutes.
+I understand that cooking traditional dishes from scratch is not feasible for most busy working families, and especially families who live overseas.
+However, I want to assure you that you CAN prepare nutritious and delicious meals for your family without having to outsource your cooking to third party with the vast ready-made ingredients available right now all over the world, this that you can enjoy your traditional / cultural / favourite childhood dishes in just a few minutes.